MES64/To-Do-List-App/README.md

 ### Data Structures

-2 array lists are used to keep track of the item deadlines, one for each list, which maintains the order of the items by deadline.
+2 array lists are used to keep track of the item deadlines, one for each to-do list, which maintains the order of the items by deadline.
+Array lists are used for easier access to deadline information, and to deal with the "None" and checked item cases more easily (compared to using the linear layout for everything).

 ### Implementation